zacksai/Stardew-Helper/README.md

 ---

 ## Alright so here's the idea:
-- *Problem:* annoying looking up Stardew items||characters
+- *Problem:* its annoying looking up gifts and items in Stardew
-- *Solution:* pin a menu to your screen to easily toggle
+- *Solution:* pin a menu to your screen to easily find

 ### Issues:
 - no idea how to pin a window to your screen